 Export your Evernote notes in .enex format.

-Move the resulting file into Notebooks.
-You can do so by dragging it into a book in Notebooks' outline or document list.
+Move the exported file into Notebooks.
+On a Mac you can do so by dragging it into a book in Notebooks' outline or document list.
+On an iPad or iPhone, you can import the file through any of Notebooks' sync options, via WiFi Sharing, you can add it from Finder or through iCloud Drive.

 Wait until the process has finished and you are done.
 You can now continue to work on your documents directly in Notebooks.

-Once you purchase a license to unlock Notebooks 2, you can use it as long as you want, the license is "yours".
+Once you purchase a license to unlock Notebooks for Mac, you can use it as long as you want, the license is "yours".
 There are no monthly or annual recurring fees.